rebelot/heirline.nvim/README.md

 Heirline, you have a framework to easily implement whatever you can imagine, from simple to complex rules!

-Heirline was deigned with two main features in mind:
+Heirline was deigned with these main features in mind:
-* You can easily set up different statuslines for any kind of buffer
+* Active/inactive and buffer/filetype custom statuslines.
-* You can reutilize components that will behave according to their position in the genealogical tree.
+* Modularity: statusline components can be reutilised and will behave according to their position in the genealogical tree.
+* Seamless surrounding and coloring of specific components.

 Heirline is _not_ for everyone, heirline is for people who like tailoring their own tools (and also like lua):
 * **No** default statusline is provided